Dogs have long been a part of Polish culture, and have been used there since medieval times to hunt and guard the land.

 Sadly, during WWII, many Polish dog breeds were shot during the invasion, as “no dogs were to be left alive”.

-The good news is that, though many Polish dogs did face near extinction, some did remain, and it was enough to reestablish breeds within the area.
+The good news is that, though many native Polish dogs did face near extinction, some did remain, and it was enough to reestablish breeds within the area.